-- An Internship is a professional work experience in which a student has intentional learning goals relevant to their academic qualification and professional development.
-Internships can include clinical placements or practicums. - A Mentorship is a developmental relationship in which a more experienced or more knowledgeable person helps to guide a less experienced or less knowledgeable person, relevant to work, career, or professional development. - Internships do not need to be confirmed at the time of application. - Scholars can undertake more than one Internship / Mentorship during their Scholarship Program. - Scholars will be able to access the New Colombo Plan Internship and Mentorship Network to identify Internship and Mentorship opportunities made available by registered organisations, though Internships and Mentorships do not have to be arranged through the Network. - Internships may be undertaken on a full-time basis (22 hours per week, for a maximum of six months) prior or subsequent to study at a Host Institution, and/or on a part-time basis concurrent with study at a Host Institution. - If a full-time Internship is undertaken non-concurrently with study, the stipend (see Section 2) will be paid for the duration. - Scholars are encouraged to seek academic credit for their Internship, but this is not mandatory. - An Internship alone cannot constitute a Scholarship Program. - Mentorships may only be undertaken on a part-time basis concurrent with full-time study or a full-time Internship.
+- An Internship is a professional work experience in which a student has learning goals relevant to their academic qualification and professional development.
+Internships can include clinical placements or practicums. - A Mentorship is a developmental relationship in which a more experienced or more knowledgeable person helps to guide a less experienced or less knowledgeable person, relevant to work, career, or professional development. - Internships do not need to be confirmed at the time of application. - Scholars can undertake more than one Internship/Mentorship during their Scholarship Program. - Scholars will be able to access the New Colombo Plan Internship and Mentorship Network to identify Internship and Mentorship opportunities made available by registered organisations, though Internships and Mentorships do not have to be arranged through the Network. - Internships may be undertaken on a full-time basis (between 22 and 38 hours per week, for a maximum of six months) prior or subsequent to study at a Host Institution, and/or on a part-time basis concurrent with study at a Host Institution. - If a full-time Internship is not undertaken concurrently with study, the stipend (see Section 2) will be paid for the duration. - Scholars are encouraged to seek academic credit for their Internship, but this is not mandatory. - An Internship alone cannot constitute a Scholarship Program. - Mentorships may only be undertaken concurrent with full-time study or a full-time Internship. - Internships can be undertaken in a location other than the primary Host Location for the study component.

-In keeping with the specific objectives of the New Colombo Plan in 2017, Internships and Mentorships are strongly encouraged where Host Location visa requirements permit this.
+In keeping with the objectives of the New Colombo Plan Scholarship Program, Internships and Mentorships are strongly encouraged where Host Location visa requirements permit this.

-Language training
+Language Training

 - The Scholarship Program includes support for in-country training in a language that is an official language of the Host Location, or is widely spoken.
-The training must be undertaken in the same Host Location as the Study Program or Internship. - When the language training is full-time (minimum 15 contact hours per week), is being delivered formally by a designated language training provider, and is being undertaken separately to other scholarship components, a maximum of one month of stipend will be provided.
+The training must be undertaken in the same Host Location as the Study Program or Internship. - When the language training is full-time (minimum 15 contact hours per week), is being delivered formally by a designated language training provider, and is being undertaken separately to other Scholarship components, a maximum of one month of stipend will be provided.

-Where relevant, scholars are encouraged to undertake language training as part of their Scholarship Program.
+Where relevant, Scholars are encouraged to undertake language training as part of their Scholarship Program.

-Community engagement and advocacy
+Community Engagement and Advocacy